suzuke/bitnet_rs/README.md

 # BitNet
-## This is an unofficial implementation of [BitNet](https://arxiv.org/abs/2310.11453).
+This is an unofficial implementation of: [BitNet: Scaling 1-bit Transformers for Large Language Models](https://arxiv.org/abs/2310.11453) and [The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/abs/2402.17764).

-BitLinear is a candle module for training and inferencing binarized (1-bit) linear layers, which is a key component of the [BitNet](https://arxiv.org/abs/2310.11453) architecture.
+BitLinear and BitLinear1_58 are candle modules for training and inferencing binarized linear layers, which is a key component of the [BitNet](https://arxiv.org/abs/2310.11453) and [BitNet1.58](https://arxiv.org/abs/2402.17764) architecture.
 It can effectively reduce the memory footprint and energy consumption of large language models while maintaining competitive performance compared to full-precision models.

 ## Features